 How do foreign companies and NGOs safeguard their employees from kidnapping in countries where abductions are common and expatriate workers are attractive targets?

 Many firms and NGOs operate in areas where state law enforcement is non-existent, weak, or corrupt.
-How do you provide security for mining companies and oil wells, infrastructure projects such as pipelines, for adventurous tourists, reporters, and aid workers when state forces have limited power to protect?
+What are the best ways to provide security when state forces have limited power to protect?

 But how can a foreign firm, news corporation or aid organisation negotiate a protection contract with an armed group – especially one that may be in conflict with the host government?

 What would be the damage in terms of a company’s reputation should such a deal come to light?
-Moreover, who will hold the protector to account if they take your money and then kidnap your staff anyway?
+Moreover, who will hold the protector accountable if they take your money and then kidnap your staff anyway?

 Anja Shortland is the author of “Kidnap: Inside the Ransom Business”

 Vision of Humanity originally published this article in September 2019.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of Vision of Humanity.